hEDS · POTS · MCAS · Migraine · Cluster 1 · Research Poster

 Structural Failure

-Faulty COL3A1/COL5A1/COL6A variants weaken fascial architecture and reduce piezoelectric signalling capacity throughout the body.
+Faulty collagen gene variants weaken fascial architecture and reduce piezoelectric signalling capacity throughout the body.

 Mechanotransduction Failure

-Mechanical stress fails to properly activate Piezo1/TRPV4 Ca²⁺ channels → impaired hyaluronan synthesis → fascia cannot self-regulate between stability and repair.
+Mechanical stress fails to properly activate Piezo1/TRPV4 Ca²⁺ channels → impaired hyaluronan synthesis → fascia locked in repair mode.

 Immune Amplification

-Mast cells dense in fascia degranulate → histamine, tryptase & prostaglandins degrade hyaluronan & collagen → more mast cell activation → self-amplifying loop.
+Mast cells dense in fascia degranulate → histamine, tryptase and prostaglandins degrade hyaluronan and collagen → self-amplifying inflammatory loop.

 Energy Collapse

-Chronic neuroinflammation and ROS impair Complex I–IV of the electron transport chain → reduced ATP → fascia cannot remodel, autonomic regulation fails, brain fog, pain amplification.
+Chronic neuroinflammation and ROS impair Complex I–IV of the electron transport chain → reduced ATP → fatigue becomes structural, not motivational.

 1